darryncampbell/DataWedge-Workflow-Sample/README.md

     String label = workflowObject.getString("label");
     if (label.equalsIgnoreCase(""))
     {
-      //  Each data decoded barcode is stored in workflowObject.getString("string_data")
+      //  Each decoded barcode is stored in workflowObject.getString("string_data")
       //  Symbology returned in workflowObject.getString("barcodetype")
     }
   }